Walter Legge: Early years

 Legge was born in Shepherd's Bush, London, where his father was a tailor.
 He was educated at the Latymer Upper School in Hammersmith.
 He excelled in Latin and French, but received no musical training.
 He left school at 16 and had no further formal education.
 Encouraged by his father he developed a taste for music, and Richard Wagner in particular, in pursuit of which he taught himself to read music and to speak German.

-Legge first joined HMV in 1927, writing album and analytical notes and copy for the company's monthly retailing magazine, The Voice, but he caught the eye of the leading record producer, Fred Gaisberg, and was soon taking an active role in HMV recording procedures.
+Legge first joined His Master's Voice in 1927, writing album and analytical notes and copy for the company's monthly retailing magazine, The Voice, but he caught the eye of the leading record producer, Fred Gaisberg, and was soon taking an active role in His Master's Voice recording procedures.
 Between 1933 and 1938, Legge also worked as a music critic for The Manchester Guardian.

 In the pre-war years, Legge pioneered "subscription" recordings, by which the public were invited to pay in advance for their copies of future recordings, thus making it economically possible for EMI to make such "niche" but classic recordings as the songs of Hugo Wolf and the complete piano works of Beethoven (played by Artur Schnabel).
 Another pre-war recording supervised by Legge, which has been reissued on LP and CD, was Sir Thomas Beecham's set of The Magic Flute, made in Berlin in 1937.
 Beecham invited Legge to join him at the Opera as assistant artistic director.
 Given a free hand by Beecham he engaged Richard Tauber, Jussi Björling, Maria Reining, Hilde Konetzni, Julius Patzak and Helge Roswänge in their Covent Garden debuts.

 During World War II, Legge's poor eyesight prevented him from serving in the armed forces.
 At Beecham's instigation he took on the musical side of ENSA, arranging concerts for British troops all over the world, and securing the services of musicians such as Solomon, Sir Adrian Boult and John Barbirolli.
 In 1941 Legge married the singer Nancy Evans; they divorced in 1948.